Totland Bay, Isle of Wight

 looking towards totland pier with steamer 1910 Totland from the pier

 Looking towards Totland pier, 1910.
-Looking along the pier, 1910.
+(G.G.)
+Looking along the pier, 1910, Totland Bay Hotel at the back.
 (Ideal)

 Totland Bay, West Beach